 There have been significant challenges in implementing the Service Delivery Pillar which has a strong focus on rolling out health services with integrated VAWG response.
 This was due to COVID19 impacts on limited human resources in health sector and its diversion to respond to vaccination campaigns instead.
 Activities on the establishment of GBV administrative data system have been severely impacted by closed international borders and inability to bring required specialized expertise to Vanuatu.
 COVID19 restrictions have also prevented carrying out the prevalence studies which requires face to face interactions.
-The modality of CSO implementation is another source of expenditure delays.
-Few CSOs in Vanuatu meet the rigorous financial and organizational requirements of accessing UN funds, and programme faced difficulties identifying and contracting CSO IPs.
-To overcome this, the Spotlight entered into an agreement with IPPF to channel funds to IPPF's local affiliate, the Vanuatu Family Health Association (VFHA).
-Partnerships with international CSOs were meant to mitigate risks due to perceived low local CSO capacity, but these partners were particularly affected by COVID-19 travel restrictions.
+This area of work largely depends on regional partners due to limitations of coordination and technical capacity of national partners - availability of human resources in governments and CSOs is stretched.
+To mitigate this challenge, the Spotlight Initiative engaged IPPF and its Member Associations (VFHA) as a mechanism of community engagement and capacity development of VFHA to meet criteria for direct financing, in addition to placing technical staff to support in the Ministries of Education and Health to accelerate implementation of CSE and GBV Clinical response, and to facilitate mentorship of staff in the ministries.